walshdavid/scalableML_pipeline/model_card.md

 This model should be used to predict the whether a person makes over 50K a year based off a handful of attributes.

 ## Metrics
 The model was optimized for the F1 score.
-The value on the test set of the F1 score is 0.8, the recall is 0.53 and the precision is 0.60
+The value on the test set of the F1 score is 0.685 (Best Parameters: {'n_estimators': 200, 'min_samples_split': 2, 'min_samples_leaf': 2, 'max_features': 'sqrt', 'max_depth': 30, 'criterion': 'entropy', 'bootstrap': False})

 ## Data
 The data was obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/census+income).
 Among 14 attributes, only 6 categorical attributes have been used (workclass, education, marital-status, occupation, relationship, race, sex, native-country).